braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

 ## Your experience is portable across environments

-Clojure was designed from the beginning to be [platform-agnostic](https://clojure.org/about/rationale#_languages_and_platforms), and the result is that is that it&rsquo;s made its way beyond the JVM to frontend programming via ClojureScript, and to shell scripting via [babashka](https://github.com/babashka/babashka).
+Clojure was designed from the beginning to be [platform-agnostic](https://clojure.org/about/rationale#_languages_and_platforms), and the result is that it&rsquo;s made its way beyond the JVM to frontend programming via ClojureScript, and to shell scripting via [babashka](https://github.com/babashka/babashka).
 Being able to transfer your programming language experience from one environment to another like this means that you get to spend more time solving real problems.
 I expect this situation will only improve over time, especially thanks to the unstoppable force that is [Michiel Borkent, aka borkdude](https://github.com/sponsors/borkdude).

 <a id="org0982c5a"></a>